Resource Management Act 1991

 2. any of its officers; or

-1. any of the officers of any other local authority, or of the new Ministry, or the Department of Conservation, or Maritime New Zealand, subject to such terms and conditions as to payment of salary and expenses and as to appointment of his or her duties as may be agreed upon between the relevant authorities—
+1. any of the officers of any other local authority, or the Ministry for Primary Industries, or the Department of Conservation, or Maritime New Zealand, subject to such terms and conditions as to payment of salary and expenses and as to appointment of his or her duties as may be agreed upon between the relevant authorities—

 1. to carry out all or any of the functions and powers as an enforcement officer under this Act.